-The council is responsible for 0.65 hectares of allotment land located at the rear of East Lancing Recreation Ground (Orient Road).
+The council is responsible for 0.65 hectares of allotment land (30 plots in total) located at the rear of East Lancing Recreation Ground (Orient Road).

 Allotments are available in two sizes :

 What is a 'Rod'?

 A rod is an ancient land measurement of approximately 5m in length, a square rod being 25 square meters and a '5 rod allotment' therefore being 125 square meters.

 Scale of charges from 1st April 2017 until 31st March 2018

 All the allotment sites are currently fully subscribed, please contact us to be placed on the waiting list.

 The council is responsible for more than 275 beach hut sites.
 Beach Green and West Beach (Widewater) hold the greater number and the huts located at these sites are considered permanent erections.